JoergHolz/LocalAdmin/README.md

 ##1.
 Requirements

 – Local Web Server
 – Local Wildcard Domain (tld)
 – PHP >= 5.6, works great with PHP 7
 – For best experience: [LocalAdmin-URL-Scheme-Launcher](https://github.com/JoergHolz/LocalAdmin-URL-Scheme-Launcher) (OS X only)

 ##2.
 Get started

-1. If you have not setup a local webserver, PHP and a local wildcard domain, then do so.
+1. If you have not setup a local webserver, PHP and a local wildcard domain, then start now.
 Here are some links:

      Mac OS X: [The Perfect Web Development Environment for Your New Mac](https://mallinson.ca/osx-web-development/)